 Does the severance-pay period extend the clock for post-termination exercise?

 Not usually.
 The post-termination exercise period begins at the end of employment.
 Most stock plan documents state that your vested options remain exercisable for a specified period after the cessation of employment (or, alternatively, you must exercise them before termination).
-It is not affected by the severance-payment period unless your severance agreement or stock plan specifically states otherwise.
+It is not affected by the severance-payment period unless stated otherwise by your severance or separation agreement, severance provisions in your employment agreement, or stock plan.